sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

 - [References](#references)

 ## Goal and Scope
 BGP PIC, as detailed in the RFC available at https://datatracker.ietf.org/doc/draft-ietf-rtgwg-bgp-pic/, addresses the enhancement of BGP route convergence.
 This document outlines a method to arrange forwarding structures that can lead to improved BGP route convergence.
+From architecture level, the same approach could enhance prefixes convergence for all VPN cases, MPLS VPN, SRv6 VPN and EVPN.

-BGP PIC offers two primary enhancements:
+The above draft offers two primary enhancements:

 - It prevents BGP load balancing updates from being triggered by IGP load balancing updates.
-This issue, which is discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx), can be effectively resolved using BGP PIC.
+This is essentially the recursive VPN route support.
+This issue, which is discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx), can be effectively resolved.
+The recursive routes support would be detailed in a separate HLD.

 <figure align=center>
     <img src="images/srv6_igp2bgp.jpg" >
     <figcaption>Figure 1.
 Alibaba issue Underlay routes flap affecting Overlay SRv6 routes <figcaption>
 </figure>

-**Note:** <span style="color:yellow"> We only handle VPN overlay routes via BGP PIC in this HLD.
-For global table's recursive routes handling, it would be handled via an incoming HLD which would be led by Accton team. </span>

 -  We aim to achieve fast convergence in the event of a hardware forwarding failure related to a remote BGP PE becoming unreachable.
 Convergence in the slow path forwarding mode is not a priority.
+This is the main benefit for BGP PIC which would be addressed mainly in this HLD.

+### BGP PIC at high level
 <figure align=center>
     <img src="images/pic.png" >
     <figcaption>Figure 2.
 BGP PIC for improving remote BGP PE down event handling <figcaption>
 </figure>

   -  The provided graph illustrates that the BGP route 1.1.1.1 is advertised by both PE2 and PE3 to PE1.
 Each BGP route update message not only conveys the BGP next-hop information but also includes VPN context details.

   -  Consequently, when forming BGP Equal-Cost Multipath (ECMP) data structures, it is natural to retain both the BGP next-hop data and context information for each path.
 The VPN context could be specific to each prefix (a.k.a per prefix), individual customer edge (a.k.a per CE), or Virtual Routing and Forwarding (per VRF) type.
 This often leads to situations where BGP ECMP data structures cannot be effectively shared, as indicated in the lower-left section of the diagram.
 When a remote PE goes offline, PE1 must update all relevant BGP ECMP data structures, which can involve handling prefixes of varying lengths, resulting in an operation with a time complexity of O(N).

    - The concept of the Prefix Independent Convergence's (PIC) proposal is to restructure this information by segregating the BGP next-hop information from the VPN context.
 The BGP next-hop-only information will constitute a new BGP ECMP structure that can be shared among all associated BGP VPN routes, as depicted in the lower-right part of the diagram.
 This approach allows for more efficient updates when the Interior Gateway Protocol (IGP) detects a BGP next-hop failure, resulting in an operation with a time complexity of O(1).
 This strategy aims to minimize traffic disruption in the hardware.
 The VPN context will be updated once BGP routes have reconverged.

 ## High Level Design